All Episodes

 Don't let people sit behind you.

-Like it race is not the determined element here, it's mental illness, was on a on us on a greyhound bus and pulled went to the bathroom, came back with a knife, and stabbed, decapitated the guy sitting next to him, and then you know, cut his body apart.
+Was on a Greyhound bus and went to the bathroom, came back with a knife and stabbed, decapitated the guy sitting next to him.

-Total psych total psychotic delusion that he had to separate the body parts to prevent it from coming back together.
+Total, total psychotic delusion that he had to separate the body parts to prevent it from coming back together.

-And you know, Tim, you make the joke.
+And, you know, Tim, you make the joke.

 I had the talk.